A rewarding career with infinite possibilities

 Anticoagulants, Insulin and Oral Liquid Forms of Narcotics

 Students must have an instructor or MRN check the dosages of anticoagulants and insulin while the student is preparing the medication for administration.
 For all narcotics and controlled drugs, the MRN will access the medication and supervise the preparation, wastage, and accompany the student to the bedside to supervise the administration of the medication.
 A second RN must verify the dose (independent second double check), as per Island Health Professional Practice guidelines.
 LPN’s can also supervise students for these medications using the same process, and perform the independent second double check.
-Exception: LPN’s may not supervise students or perform the independent double check for medications or routes that that are not within their scope of practice.
+Exception: LPN’s may not supervise students or perform the independent double check for medications or routes that are not within their scope of practice.

 Student Witnessing Consents